Create operating point for Simulink model

 Simulink block name.

-Name of state, specified as a string.
+Name of state, specified as a character vector.

 Simulink block state values, specified as a vector of states.
 This vector includes all supported states.